astronomer/docs/astro/first-DAG-github-actions.md

 ---
-sidebar_label: 'Run a DAG with GitHub Actions'
+sidebar_label: 'Run your first DAG with GitHub Actions'
 title: 'Run your first DAG with GitHub Actions'
 id: 'first-DAG-ga'
 ---